adku44/jmeter-kubernetes/doc/lt-instruction-manual.md

 ## Start/stop kubernetes cluster
-Please provide your unique name in place of `[...]`
+Please provide your unique name in place of `[...]` Specified region must match with region in `~/.aws/config` file.
+Instance of type `large` is recommended to use by `eksctl` tool
 ```
 eksctl create cluster --name=LTaas[...] --region=eu-west-2 --nodes=2 --instance-types=t3.large
 ```